2nthony/saika/README.md

 # Saika

-> Effortless misc-site, done right.
+> Effortless info-site, done right.

 Please consider starring the project to show your ❤️ and support.